Customer Retention Analysis: A Guide for SaaS Businesses

 This finding relates to issues occurring throughout the user journey: Are there onboarding issues with the product?
 Or are there early issues compounding because of service tier misalignment?

-Customer service can then keep a closer eye on customer behavior throughout the onboarding process, and relay feedback to the engineering team on any missing features or let sales know that they need to be roped in on a potential negotiation to ensure services are aligned.
+Customer service can then keep a closer eye on user behavior throughout the onboarding process, and relay feedback to the engineering team on any missing features or let sales know that they need to be roped in on a potential negotiation to ensure services are aligned.

 Make Retention Analysis a Breeze